paulthomason/mini_os/README.md

 This repository contains a simple menu-based interface for a Raspberry Pi with an ST7735-based LCD display.

 The interface now includes a basic Settings screen where you can adjust the LCD backlight brightness using the joystick.
-It also provides menu options to briefly display the current date and time and a simple system monitor showing CPU temperature, load and memory usage.
+It also provides menu options to briefly display the current date and time, a simple system monitor showing CPU temperature, load and memory usage, and a network info screen showing the current IP address and Wi-Fi SSID.

 ## Setup on Raspberry Pi OS Lite (32-bit)